mabel-dev/opteryx.dev/docs/sql-reference/adv-time-travel.md

 ## Date Ranges

-Data within a range of dates can be specified using `FOR DATES BETWEEN` or `FOR DATES IN` syntax.
+Data within a range of dates can be specified using `FOR DATES BETWEEN`, `FOR DATES SINCE` or `FOR DATES IN` syntax.
 Where data is retrieved for multiple dates, the datasets for each day have an implicit `UNION ALL` applied to them.

 ~~~
 FOR DATES BETWEEN start AND end